 Penal Code 33215 PC – Short-Barreled Rifles and Sawed-Off Shotguns

-PC 33215 says, “Except as provided in Sections 33220 and 33225, any person in this state who manufactures or causes to be manufactured, imports into the state, keeps for sale, or offers or exposes for sale, or who gives, lends, or possesses any short-barreled rifle or short-barreled shotgun is punishable by imprisonment in a county jail not exceeding one year or imprisonment pursuant to subdivision (h) of Section 1170.”
+“Except as provided in Sections 33220 and 33225, any person in this state who manufactures or causes to be manufactured, imports into the state, keeps for sale, or offers or exposes for sale, or who gives, lends, or possesses any short-barreled rifle or short-barreled shotgun is punishable by imprisonment…”

 What are the Exceptions to PC 33215?

-- Military Personnel: Active-duty military personnel may possess these firearms in connection with their service.
+- Military Personnel: Active-duty service members may use these firearms in connection with their duties.

-- Licensed Collectors: Antique dealers with valid federal firearms licenses may possess short-barreled rifles or sawed-off shotguns as part of their collection, provided they comply with federal regulations.
+- Licensed Collectors: Antique dealers with valid federal licenses may possess these weapons for collection purposes.

 Penalties for Violating PC 33215